navgurukul/chanakya/questions/normalQuestions.md

 ### Hindi
-Upar diye hue pattern mein next kaunsa term aayega?
+Neeche diye hue pattern mein next kaunsa term aayega?

 ### English
-What will be the next term in the above pattern?
+What will be the next term in the below pattern?

 ## Options
 | Option | Values | ID |